Oastlers School Vision Statement for ICT

 All learners have one lesson of computing a week.
 At entry point learners’ ICT skills are assessed through basic tasks in the Microsoft Office package.
 From this we are able to tailor our teaching to the learners needs and differentiate the lessons.
 Our KS3 Curriculum lays the foundation for the learners in the regards to the basic skills in spreadsheets, database and PowerPoint.
 These packages are used in industry and the knowledge and skills set gained by the learners will help them to build their own portfolio to employment or higher education.
 E-safety and online netiquette will be taught to all learners across both key stages to make our 21st century learners to be able to function correctly online.

 In our KS4 Curriculum all learners will attempt to gain the Duke of York Award.
 This will help our learners to develop digital, enterprise and employability skills.
 Also the award is industry recognised which will help all KS4 learner’s employment portfolio and to indicate they are ICT literate.
-Both GCSE courses (Edexcel BTEC Tech Award in Digital Information Technology and OCR Level1/2 Cambridge National Certificate in Creative iMedia) have an exam and coursework element.
+OCR Level1/2 Cambridge National Certificate in Creative iMedia) has an exam and coursework element.
 Learners will not only develop their ICT knowledge but with these courses they will be able to develop the softer skills needed in employment/ higher education as well as in adult life.

 Experiential learning is important as at Oastlers and where possible will be implemented.
 Links have already been made to companies willing to work with our learners on projects.
 It is essential for our learners have as much interaction with the outside world to develop their ICT knowledge and the softer skills.